 - 1. Conducted many public tours of Utilities treatment facilities and represented Utilities activities at various venues within the City, region, and state. - 2.
 Increased use of automation and cross training to support cost reductions in on-call staffing with sustained customer service. - 3.
 100% of all eligible employees have completed the required level of certification for their job. - 4.
 Accurate within 99.5% for inventory of parts. - 5.
 Adopted the Integrated Wastewater Plan through an MOU with KDHE.

-Information Technology System Administrator (1) Technology Manager (1)
+City Manager's Office Assistant City Manager (1) Budget Manager (.5) Information Technology System Administrator (1) Technology Manager (1)